evgfilim1/userbot/README.md

-remind [reply] <time> [message...] — Sets a reminder remindme [reply] <time> [message...] — Sets a reminder for myself rndinfo ['photo'|'title'] — Sets random chat photo and/or title rnds <pack-link|pack-alias> — Sends random sticker from specified pack roll|dice <dice-spec> — Rolls dice according to d20.roll syntax rr <reply> — Reacts to a message with a random emoji
+remind [reply] <time> [message...] — Sets a reminder remindme [reply] <time> [message...] — Sets a reminder for myself rndinfo ['photo'|'title'] — Sets random chat photo and/or title rndmsg — Sends a random message from the chat rnds <pack-link|pack-alias> — Sends random sticker from specified pack roll|dice <dice-spec> — Rolls dice according to d20.roll syntax rr <reply> — Reacts to a message with a random emoji